Do time outs really work? Many parents use time outs to discipline, but here’s why time outs don’t work and what to do instead.

-Time outs have their place.
-They’re a much better alternative than losing your cool or saying something you’ll regret.
-And sometimes you need a time out yourself; a chance to breathe and calm down.
+Time outs are a much better alternative than losing your cool or saying something you’ll regret, and sometimes you need a time out yourself; a chance to breathe and calm down.

-But time outs aren’t always effective.
+But time outs are hurting your child and aren’t always effective.
 We lose so many opportunities to show our kids the right way to behave.
-We isolate them at the time they need us the most.
-And they don’t learn how to regulate their emotions so they stop misbehaving in the long run.
+We isolate them at the time they need us the most, and they don’t learn how to regulate their emotions so they stop misbehaving in the long run.

 Read more posts about discipline: